 You’ll end up realizing there is no end—and no limit—once you start engaging in the world around you as an original thinker with a strong foundation from Bard Academy.

-The skills that help you succeed in the classroom are the skills that enrich the rest of your life.
-When you learn to bring an independent, questioning mind to reading and writing, when you begin to challenge and analyze your own assumptions and the ideas of others, when you infuse your discussions and debates with a global perspective, you’ll make profound transformations in yourself and your experience of the world—a world that will benefit in turn from your participation in it.
+The skills that help you succeed in the classroom will enrich the rest of your life.
+At Bard Academy, you’re encouraged to bring an independent, questioning mind to reading and writing.
+You’re asked to challenge and analyze your own assumptions and the ideas of others.
+And you’re expected to infuse discussions and debates with a global perspective.
+In these ways, you’ll experience profound transformations in yourself and your knowledge of the world—a world that will benefit from your participation in it.

-Those skills are at the center of the Bard Academy program.
-Each student undertakes a series of core requirements with opportunities for more advanced inquiry in certain subjects.
-The Academy courses are designed and taught by the faculty of Bard College at Simon’s Rock, and like the college, the Academy is accredited by the New England Association of Schools and Colleges (NEASC).
-Our professors are active scholars and artists in their fields, which means they have a stake in what they teach.
+Each student fulfills core requirements with opportunities for more advanced inquiry.
+The Academy courses are designed and taught by the faculty of Bard College at Simon’s Rock.
+Like the college, the Academy is accredited by the NECHE (New England Commission of Higher Education, formerly known as NEASC).
+Our professors are active scholars and artists, which means they have a stake in what they teach.
 They are also experienced teachers of younger students.

-Meanwhile, we begin our study of history in a course that takes its title from the Enlightenment scholar Voltaire: “Tricks We Play on the Dead.”
+Meanwhile, your study of history begins in a course that takes its title from the Enlightenment scholar Voltaire: “Tricks We Play on the Dead.”
 History informs our understanding of the present while trying to do justice to the lives of those who came before us.
-The course begins with an outline of human experiences from the Paleolithic era to the early twenty-first century, which is then questioned and elaborated by considering issues such as gender relations and sexuality, industrialization, and peaceful and hostile cross-cultural encounters.
+You’ll study human experiences from the Paleolithic era to the early twenty-first century, while considering issues such as gender relations and sexuality, industrialization, and peaceful and hostile cross-cultural encounters.

-Breaking from old models that consider biology, chemistry, and physics as separate subjects, our courses begin where these sciences intersect.
-The classes invite students into authentic investigation of urgent problems and questions.
-Organizing the learning process around different themes transforms scientific inquiry into both a set of skills and a critical form of citizenship.
+We break from old models that consider biology, chemistry, and physics as separate subjects.
+Instead, our courses begin where these sciences intersect.
+The classes invite authentic investigation of urgent problems and questions by organizing the learning process around different themes.
+You’ll learn scientific inquiry as both a set of skills and a critical form of citizenship.
 In one course, students seek to understand the causes of climate change and to imagine solutions to its challenges, while building the foundation in chemistry and physics needed for college-level study.
 Another course explores the science of food through hands-on learning in the campus garden, at local farms, and through other field experiences, as well as in the laboratory where students design their own experiments and collect, analyze, and present original data.

-Bard Academy students will learn to understand mathematics as a language that describes the world quantitatively, a set of tools to solve complex problems, and a logical and analytical way of thinking.
-Instead of following predetermined steps to get answers as quickly as possible, students will develop critical thinking skills that will allow them to find their own paths to solutions of challenging problems.
+Bard Academy students learn to understand mathematics as a language that describes the world quantitatively, as a set of tools to solve complex problems, and a logical and analytical way of thinking.
+Instead of following predetermined steps to arrive at answers, you’ll develop critical thinking skills and find your own paths to solving challenging problems.
 Upon successful completion of the 9th- and 10th-grade math curriculum, students will be prepared to take calculus at the college level.

-Innovations in new media and communications bring different cultures into closer contact, making the study of at least one language crucial to participating in and understanding global conversations.
-Bard Academy students can choose between Spanish, French, German, and Chinese.
-In each case, they will master the basic vocabulary and fundamental structures of the language while they simultaneously develop listening, speaking, reading, and writing skills to increase their fluency.
+The study of at least one language is crucial to participating in and understanding global conversations, especially as innovations in new media and communications bring different cultures into closer contact.
+Bard Academy students choose between Spanish, French, German, and Chinese.
+In each case, you’ll master the basic vocabulary and fundamental structures of the language while developing listening, speaking, reading, and writing skills to increase your fluency.

-At Bard Academy, we believe the arts give us different and nuanced ways to perceive and understand the world and our experience of it.
-Our courses combine a deep study of theory and committed practice, supplemented by regular encounters with the best visual and performing arts in the Berkshire region.
+At Bard Academy, we believe the arts give us different ways to perceive and understand the world and our experience of it.
+Our courses combine theory and committed practice, supplemented by regular encounters with the best visual and performing arts in the Berkshire region.

 The campus offers an exceptional arts facility, the Daniel Art Center, with two state-of-the-art performance spaces, an active ceramics studio with multiple kilns, multiple music practice and performance venues, a dance studio, both analog and digital photography studios, an extensive drawing and painting studio, and multiple gallery or display venues.

-Students choose from a selection of courses, in topics such as art history, music theory, and film studies, as well as a range of practicums in which they work closely with faculty and visiting artists to hone studio and performance skills.
+Students select courses in topics such as art history, music theory, and film studies, as well as a range of practicums in which they work closely with faculty and visiting artists to hone studio and performance skills.
 The practicum courses offer wide choices to students interested in pursuing interests in music, drawing and painting, ceramics, sculpture, dance, photography, film, and theater.